Raedin24/School/DCIT 312 Information Security Management/Module 1.md

-# Foreword
+# Information Security Standards and Specifications
-**Information Security** is the process of ensuring safe data communication and preventing issues such as information leakage, modification, and disruption
+**Information Security** is the process of ensuring safe data communication and preventing issues such as information leakage, modification, and disruption.
+- **Information security** refers to the preservation of *confidentiality*, *integrity*, and *availability* of data through security technologies
 # 3. Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements
 ## 3.1 Basic Network Devices